Your Lie in April: Manga

 By June 2017, the manga had over 5 million copies in circulation.

 The Your Lie in April manga received mixed reviews.
 Some critics praised the plot for its realistic portrayal of relationships between the characters.
 Rebecca Silverman from Anime News Network (ANN) was more critical and said the plot is not as emotional as Arakawa intended it to be.
-The characters were also given mixed responses.
-Some critics praised Kōsei's relationships and the adult characters for being more developed than adult characters in similar works.
-Others called Kaori mean and said her actions toward Kōsei are difficult to interpret.
-A few critics gave the artwork praise for representing the music well, while others said Arakawa had difficulty drawing characters' faces.
+The characters also received mixed responses.
+Some critics praised Kōsei's relationships and the adult characters for being more developed than adult characters in similar works, whereas others called Kaori mean and said that her actions toward Kōsei were difficult to interpret.
+A few critics gave the artwork praise for representing the music well, while others said that Arakawa had difficulty drawing characters' faces.

 Your Lie in April won the award for the best shōnen manga at the 37th Kodansha Manga Awards.
 It was also nominated for the fifth Manga Taishō.
-The series was chosen as one of the best manga at the Comic-Con International Best & Worst Manga of 2016.
-The first volume was ranked in the Young Adult Library Services Association's 2016 list of the top 112 graphic novels for teenagers.
+The series was chosen as one of the best manga in Comic-Con International's Best & Worst Manga of 2016 list.
+The first volume ranked in the Young Adult Library Services Association's 2016 list of the top 112 graphic novels for teenagers.

 Anime

 Unlike the manga, critics largely praised the anime adaptation.
-Many critics praised the plot; Chris Beveridge from The Fandom Post stated; "plainly said, [the series] moved me" and others called the series a masterpiece of storytelling.
-Theron Martin from ANN noted the plot may not be emotional to every viewer.
+Many critics praised the plot; Chris Beveridge of The Fandom Post stated; "plainly said, [the series] moved me", while Chris Homer of the same site called the series a masterpiece of storytelling.
+However, Theron Martin of ANN opined the plot may not be emotional to every viewer.
 The anime's characters also received praise, with several critics calling them enjoyable and realistic.

-Many critics called the animation beautiful and full of emotion, and Richard Eisenbeis from Kotaku called it "utterly superb".
-Critics also praised the soundtrack; Allen Moody from THEM Anime Reviews gave the series a higher score for the soundtrack.
-Critics also praised the voice acting of both the original Japanese version and the English dub.
+Many critics called the animation beautiful and full of emotion, with Richard Eisenbeis from Kotaku describing it as "utterly superb".
+Critics also praised the soundtrack, with Allen Moody from THEM Anime Reviews naming the music as an especially impressive aspect.
+Several reviewers praised the voice acting of both the original Japanese version and the English dub.
 The series received the Yomiuri Shimbun newspaper's 2016 Sugoi Japan Award in the anime category.